gianni-rosato/svt-av1-psy/README.md

 ## License

+Up to v0.8.7, SVT-AV1 is licensed under the BSD-2-clause license and the Alliance for Open Media Patent License 1.0.
+See [LICENSE](LICENSE-BSD2.md) and [PATENTS](PATENTS.md) for details.
-SVT-AV1 is licensed under the Alliance for Open Media license and Patent License.
+Starting from v0.8.8, SVT-AV1 is licensed under the BSD-3-clause clear license and the Alliance for Open Media Patent License 1.0.
 See [LICENSE](LICENSE.md) and [PATENTS](PATENTS.md) for details.
-Please refer to the [license Q&A](https://01.org/svt/downloads/svt-av1-license-change-qa) if you have any questions about the licensing history of SVT-AV1.

 ## Documentation